What Is Wave-Particle Duality?

 Is light a wave or particle?
-Well, whether the light is wave or light is a particle has a very interesting and long history.
-Wave particle duality or Dual nature of light is a sole idea for the definition of the physical reality of quantum physics.
+Well, whether light is a wave or light is a particle has a very interesting and long history.
+Wave-particle duality or the Dual nature of light is the sole idea for the definition of the physical reality of quantum physics.

-In other words, the duality of nature (wave particle duality) stands for all the matters and light that exhibits the behavior of both waves as well as particles.
+In other words, the duality of nature (wave-particle duality) stands for all the matters and light that exhibit the behavior of both waves as well as particles.

 Although, it is a complicated topic, yet among the most fascinating in the world of Physical Science.